William A. Dembski

 Dembski has written books about intelligent design, including The Design Inference (1998), Intelligent Design: The Bridge Between Science & Theology (1999), The Design Revolution (2004), The End of Christianity (2009), and Intelligent Design Uncensored (2010).

-Intelligent design is the argument that an intelligent cause is responsible for the complexity of life and that one can detect that cause empirically.
-Dembski postulated that probability theory can be used to prove irreducible complexity (IC) and what he called "specified complexity."
+He has postulated that probability theory can be used to prove both specified complexity and irreducible complexity.
 The scientific community sees intelligent design—and Dembski's concept of specified complexity—as a form of creationism.